isomerpages/mse/_issues/3-clean-water.md

 <div>
 	<input type="checkbox" id="title17"  /><label for="title17">Our Natural Sources of Fresh Water are Limited</label>
 	<div class="accordion-content">
-		<p>Desalination is the removal of excessive salt and minerals from seawater to make it potable.</p>
+		<p>Desalination is the removal of dissolved salt and minerals from seawater to make it potable.</p>
 		<p>Technological advances have made it viable for Singapore to use desalination as one of our Four National Taps since 2005.
-In Singapore, desalination is done through a process called reverse osmosis, which separates water from excessive salts and minerals.
+In Singapore, desalination is done through a process called reverse osmosis, which separates water from dissolved salts and minerals.
 As desalination is not dependent on rainfall, it makes our water supply more stable regardless of weather conditions.</p>
 	</div>
 	<input type="checkbox" id="title18"  /><label for="title18">The Challenge: High Energy Usage and Potential Environmental Impact</label>
 	<div class="accordion-content">
 		<p><em>Desalinated Water is Costly</em></p>
-		<p>Compared to treating rainwater to produce potable water, desalination is energy-intensive and relies on advanced membrane technology.
+		<p>Compared to treating rainwater to produce potable water, desalination is more energy-intensive and relies on advanced membrane technology.
 This makes desalination a relatively expensive option.</p>
-		<p><em>Potential Impact on Marine Environment</em></p>
-		<p>After extracting fresh water from the sea water, the concentrated salt water and remaining minerals such as boron are discharged back into the sea.
-Enhanced mixing of the plant discharge with the surrounding seawater ensures that the concentration of salt and minerals will not adversely affect the marine habitats near the discharge points.</p>
 	</div>
 	<input type="checkbox" id="title19"  /><label for="title19">Our Efforts: Technology Provides Solution</label>
 	<div class="accordion-content">
-		<p><em>Selecting The Right Technology</em></p>
-		<p>To ensure that our desalination processes are as energy-efficient as possible, reverse osmosis membrane technology is used as it is reliable and efficient.</p>
+		<p>To ensure that our desalination processes are as energy-efficient as possible, reverse osmosis membrane technology is used as it is reliable and efficient.
+We are continuously seeking to reduce the energy consumption of desalination through investments in research and development.</p>
-		<p>Both of our desalination plants are also public-private partnership (PPP) projects which enables us to tap on and grow private sector expertise to reap efficiencies in cost and technology.</p>
-		<p><em>Limiting The Environmental Impact</em></p>
+		<p><em>Limiting The Impact On The Marine Environment</em></p>
 		<p>We closely monitor the quality of sea water surrounding our desalination plants to make sure there is minimal impact on the marine environment.</p>
 	</div>
 </div>